Kaima-Sharon/Kaima-Sharon/README.md

 - 👀 I’m interested in tech, building things, coding, basketball, reading
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on games, websites, apps, anything really.
-- 📫 You can reach me by email at kaimaifezue@gmail.com or on instagram at __.kai.ma_
+- 📫 You can reach me by email at kaimaifezue@gmail.com

 <!---
 Kaima-Sharon/Kaima-Sharon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.